-Senate GOP Leaders Push Off Health Care Vote After July 4th
+Senate GOP Leaders Push Off Health Care Vote Until After July 4th

 Collins cited a report from the Congressional Budget Office released Monday that said the bill would result in 22 million fewer people with health care coverage over the next decade, compared with under the Affordable Care Act, also known as Obamacare.
 Much of that reduction would be because of the rollback of the ACA's expansion of Medicaid, which Collins and other Republicans in states that took up the expansion funds have expressed serious reservations over.

-Alaska Sen. Lisa Murkowski had similar concerns to Collins.
+Alaska Sen. Lisa Murkowski had similar concerns to Collins'.
 "I need to understand really what we're talking about, with some of the conclusions that we saw yesterday with the CBO score," she told MSNBC.
 "Taking the time to get it right is where we should be."

-Democrats held a protest on Capitol Hill Tuesday.
+Democrats held a protest on Capitol Hill on Tuesday.
 Senate Minority Leader Chuck Schumer told reporters, "We know the fight is not over.
 That is for sure.
 We're not resting on any laurels, nor do we feel any sense yet of accomplishment, other than we are making progress because the American people are listening to our arguments."

 But the hurdle for McConnell remains divisions within his own party.
 Conservative Republicans including Sens.
 Mike Lee of Utah, Ted Cruz of Texas and Rand Paul of Kentucky had indicated they were very likely to vote no, as they push for greater spending cuts and reduction of regulations on health insurers.